cnio-bu/tcca/README.md

 # Pan-cancer analysis of beyondcell drug signatures
 This repo hold the code of the aforementioned project.
-For collaborators: start here to setup your dev. environment.
+For collaborators: start here to setup your dev. environment..

 # Setup the environment for code and data sharing